 The Scotsman: * * * * (featured Hot Show) "they have created another provocative piece - on the surface a small story of a briefly lived-out relationship, but more fundamentally, a tribute to the kind of fleeting passions that make life worth living."
 Three Weeks: * * * * "A bold, impressively performed production that endows a difficult literary work with graphic contemporary resonance."
 One4review.com: * * * * "In the intimate space, barely lit by small domestic light bulbs, good performances are drawn from both performers in this strong hard hitting performance" Metro: * * * * "Casting the audience as voyeurs by having us cluster round their bed, this is a branding iron of sex and guilt."
 EdinburghGuide.com: * * * * "This is a superbly inventive and beautifully adapted piece that grips the audience in a vice and refuses to let them escape."
 The List: "powerful body language, unnerving music, and the clash of native and non-native idioms and priorities create loaded moments", Fringe Review.co.uk: "sexy and gratuitous, combining a fun romp with the sometimes fraught politics of sexual relationships, and make this piece delightfully watchable despite the sometimes heavy emotional content", Broadway Baby: "with strong language, nudity and sexual situations.
 The audience surrounds the stage on three sides and is very close, giving a strong sense of immediacy and reality to the performances.
 It feels like were eavesdropping on something very private and intense.", Fest/The Skinny: "Since the early 1980s, Red Shift has gained a reputation for innovative theatre and this latest piece comes as no exception... unfalteringly bold in simulating sex and violence...
 Performed in the round against an intimate set comprising just a single bed, this is never gratuitous, simply visceral."

-The show requires an intimate claustrophobic situation, needs only minimal technical support and because of its length (40 mins) can be played twice in an evening.
-Contact us on 07958 617837 for further details.
+The show required an intimate claustrophobic situation, needed only minimal technical support and because of its length (40 mins) could be played twice in an evening.

 The Story: Sited in the bed-sitting room of Slovenian child minder Veronica.
 Visited in the early hours by Peter - father of the children she nannies - we watch their adulterous relationship fall apart in near darkness.
 An intense theatrical experience played with the audience huddled around their single bed.
 Unforgiving in its explicit physicality and emotional depth.
 Skirmishing across issues of the actor-audience relationship.
 High tragedy in a tiny domestic environment.
 Huge words.
 Throwaway remarks.
 Candid love-making eclipsed by mistrust.
 Red Shift welcomed Graeme Rose back to the company for this ambitious risk-taking event: Graeme is a theatre-maker committed to developing innovative, collaborative work.
 A co-founder of companies Glory what Glory, Stan's Cafe and The Resurrectionists, he is also associate artist with Bodies in Flight, and has worked repeatedly with the likes of Insomniac Prods, Talking Birds and Red Shift.

 Red Shift was founded in 1982 by Director Jonathan Holloway (click for biog) and Designer Charlotte Humpston.
-The company has toured all over the world and given over 3,000 performances in studios, major theatres, tents and parks.
-It has travelled throughout the UK, and visited Ireland, the Middle and Far East, North Africa and South America.
-Its past work has been revisited by companies and producers in the UK, North America and Australia.
+The company toured extensively throughout the UK and visited Ireland, the Middle and Far East, North Africa and South America.
+Its past work has been revisited by companies and producers in the UK, North America, Australia and the Far East.
 "Red Shift does the shows people want to see" - Calouste Gulbenkian Foundation.
-Click here to enter Website.
+Click here to enter website, last updated Dec 2014.

 Red Shift Theatre Company in association with Pleasance Theatre presented